mykelalvis/FATESRD/Other/war-of-ashes.md

 > **Two-Handed Battle Axe**: Because my trusty two-handed battle axe has a mighty arc, I get a +2 when I Quickly attack from above (such as leaping off a building).

-> **My Father's Helmet**: Because I have my father's helmet, I get a +2 bonus when I Flashily [[create advantage]] by yelling a short encouragement to my troops on the battlefield.
+> **My Father's Helmet**: Because I have my father's helmet, I get a +2 bonus when I Flashily [[Create Advantage]] by yelling a short encouragement to my troops on the battlefield.

 > **Round Buckler**: Because I have a round buckler, I get a +2 when I Carefully defend when facing only one opponent.